What are eating disorders and disordered eating?

 You should also be concerned if you notice physical changes in your child, including:

-- irregular periods in your daughter, or her periods stopping altogether
+- irregular periods or loss of periods

-- tiredness or lack of energy all the time
+- constant tiredness or lack of energy

 - complaints about being cold all the time, even in warm weather